holmes-inputcheck/holmes-artifacts/README.md

 pip3 install latex
 ```

-2. [5 minutes] Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) (version 2 works) and run `aws configure` using the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) (use `us-west-2` as the default region, use `json` as the default output format, and we will directly provide the Access key ID and the secret access key to the reviewers upon submission).
+2. [5 minutes] Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) (version 2 works) and run `aws configure` using the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) (use `us-west-2` as the default region, use `json` as the default output format, and we will directly provide the Access key ID and the secret access key to the reviewers upon submission.
+If you are a non-reviewer, use the Access key ID and the secret access key you created in Step 7 of the Non-Reviewer Pre-Setup.)

 3. [3 minutes] To start a cluster, run the following:
 ```